Subscription

 /**

-* Retrieve all subscription information where user A is being subscribed to
+* Retrieve all subscriptions where user A is being subscribed to.

 */